sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
-In my research, I examine communication, perception, and experience of women's health.
+My research focuses on gender, health, and technology.
+In particular, I have been examining communication, perception, and experience of reproductive health.
 I use qualitative and quantitative methods, including interviews, surveys, experiments, and natural language processing.

 ## Research Interests
-- Women's Health
+- Gender & Technology
-- Intersectionality
+- Reproductive Health & Well-being
 - Health Communication
-- Sexual and Reproductive Health
+- Intersectionality
 - Health Equity

 ## Publications